ehotinger/blog/README.md

-# blog
+# Eric Hotinger's Blog

-This is the source code for my blog.
-See also: https://github.com/ehotinger/ehotinger.github.io
+This is the source code for my blog, which is hosted at https://ehotinger.com/

+These are the markdown files that use Hugo, and the rendered version is at: https://github.com/ehotinger/ehotinger.github.io

 ## Installing